weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <CodeAutoschemaMinimumSchema />

-:::info To use another vectorizer or generative integrations If you prefer another setup, see [this section](#can-i-use-different-integrations).
+:::info Change the vectorizer or generator integrations If you prefer to use a different setup, see [this section](#can-i-use-different-integrations).
 :::

 Now you are ready to add objects to Weaviate.